karthikvegi/ids_coding_challenge/README.md

 2. process_record: This function will take the valid record and process it to handle new donor and repeat donor
 3. compute_stats: This function will compute the required stats and hands it over to the destination

+#### The solution does not use any packages or have any dependencies

 #### Algorithm and Data Structures:

 1. The core algorithm uses two dictionaries which help us access elements in constant time